Economic history of the United States: Quality of life

 The early decades of the 20th century were remarkable for the improvements of the quality of life in the U.S. The quality of housing improved, with houses offering better protection against cold.
 Floor space per occupant increased.
 Sanitation was greatly improved by the building of water supply and sewage systems, plus the treatment of drinking water by filtration and chlorination.
 The change over to internal combustion took horses off the streets and eliminated horse manure and urine and the flies they attracted.

 Federal regulation of food products and processing, including government inspection of meat processing plants helped lower the incidence of food related illness and death.

 Infant mortality, which had been declining dramatically in the last quarter of the 19th century, continued to decline.

 The workweek, which averaged 53 hours in 1900, continued to decline.
 The burden of household chores lessened considerably.
 Hauling water and firewood into the home every day was no longer necessary for an increasing number of households.

 Electric light was far less expensive and higher quality than kerosene lamp light.
 Electric light also eliminated smoke and fumes and reduced the fire hazard.

 Welfare capitalism

 Beginning in the 1880s but especially by the 1920s, some large non-union corporations such as Kodak, Sears, and IBM, adopted the philosophy of paternalistic welfare capitalism.
 In this system, workers are considered an important stakeholder alongside owners and customers.
 In return for loyalty to the company, workers get long-term job security, health care, defined benefit pension plans, and other perks.
 Welfare capitalism was seen as good for society, but also for the economic interests of the company as a way to prevent unionization, government regulation, and socialism or Communism, which became a major concern in the 1910s.
-By the 1980s, the philosophy had declined in popularity in favor of maximizing shareholder value at the expense of workers, and defined contribution plans such as 401(k)s, replaced guaranteed pensions.